jsnmui/blogapi/README.md

 * Bcrypt  - a library to help you hash passwords.

 ### Tokens
-* jsonwebtoken - an implementation of JSON Web Tokens.
+* jsonwebtoken - an implementation of JSON Web Token (JWT), which is encoded data that is cryptographically signed with a secret value that can act like a "key".
+It can be sent to a client as proof of authenticity and sent back to the server on subsequent requests as proof of the client's authenticity.

 ### Loading Environmental Variables
 * dotenv - module that loads environment variables from a .env file into process.env